 Russia probe reckoning?
 DOJ facing rising pressure to release surveillance documents and more

-The Justice Department is facing a new wave of pressure, in court and on Capitol Hill, to make public key documents pertaining to the origins of the FBI's Russia meddling probe.
+The Justice Department is facing a new wave of pressure, in court and on Capitol Hill, to release key documents pertaining to the origins of the FBI's Russia meddling probe.

 With a batch of internal and inspector general reviews already beginning to shed more light on the bureau's handling of that politically explosive case, the push for documents marks another avenue for those seeking a full accounting of the investigation.
 Most recently, Senate Judiciary Committee Chairman Lindsey Graham, R-S.C., released a letter to Attorney General Bill Barr seeking the declassification of numerous files related to evidence also sought by former national security adviser Michael Flynn's attorneys.